dwdii/dwdii.github.io/_posts/2011-10-23-Using-HTML5-Canvas-tag-for-Simple-Video-Animation.md

 <meta http-equiv="Refresh" content="1;url=/cam/">
 {% endhighlight %}

-After playing with this for a little while and dealing with the “stop motion” video, constant page flicker and inability to zoom, etc, I decided to investigate the use of JavaScript to refresh the image while being able to stay on the same HTML page.
+After playing with this for a little while and dealing with the "stop motion" video, constant page flicker and inability to zoom, etc, I decided to investigate the use of JavaScript to refresh the image while being able to stay on the same HTML page.
 I came up with a decent solution involving setTimeout, the Image.onLoad event and CSS z-index, but apparently the iPhone Safari doesn’t support the z-index property (or maybe something else was wrong).
 Anyway, I remembered something from a